-The assignment for the gift treatment takes place during the interview.
-These interventions are randomly assigned at the individual level and the randomization is independent from the randomization at the group level.
+The assignment of the gift treatment takes place during the interview.
+These interventions are randomly assigned at the individual level and the randomization is independent of the randomization at the group level.
 For every classroom, our RA creates an assignment sheet based on the registration list for this classroom.
-Every HSW has a 50% chance of be assigned to the gift treatment.
+Every HSW has a 50% chance of being assigned to the gift treatment.
 Interviewers carry out the interventions as indicated on the assignment sheet.

 The savings reminder is the only intervention that is assigned and implemented after the CPDEP session.
 A prerequisite for the savings reminder is the availability of a mobile phone number that can be attributed to the HSW.
 In February 2015, 375 phone numbers were available to the research team and the randomization was carried out among these individuals.
+For the remaining HSWs, no personal phone number could be verified at that point in time because a) no phone number was available at all or b) the phone number available was the employers phone.
 The availability of baseline data at the time of randomization allowed a blocked randomization design, where randomization was carried out within 16 cells formed by the variables a) HSW received savings module training, b) HSW has a child, c) HSW has a college degree, d) HSW has a bank account.